unboxed/unboxed.co/source/blog/2015-12-07-event-the-50k-springboard.md

 ### Communicate openly and frequently

 Show people, don’t tell.
 Show people what you’re doing all the time, be open, honest and transparent.
-Set up a “war room” and fill it full of what you’re working on:<br/>
+Set up a “war room” and fill it full of what you’re working on:

 - Make it all visible
 - Show your workings – get it all on the wall
 - Change it regularly

 Have regular Show & Tell sessions – every week (or two weeks), show progress of what you’ve done over the last sprint and what you’re doing to do in the next.
 The principle is that people will get context over time as progress is shared.
-Regular updates allow you to get questions and feedback from stakeholders.<br/>
+Regular updates allow you to get questions and feedback from stakeholders.

-_“Show your progress… Even when you haven’t made any”_ – Will Rowan, former-Ministry of Justice<br/>
+_“Show your progress… Even when you haven’t made any”_ – Will Rowan, former-Ministry of Justice

 The most important thing to do is up built trust with stakeholders.
 If you’re making up stories, saying you’re making progress when you aren’t, then people will see through this and they’ll start to doubt you.
 If you haven’t made progress, tell people – tell them why.
-They might be able to help you.<br/>
+They might be able to help you.

 Open communications are really important.
 People come in and they see what you’re doing, and they like it.
 They’ll go and speak to others in the organisation.
 That’s the mission.
-With the first £50k, you need to get buy-in from the organisation.<br/>
+With the first £50k, you need to get buy-in from the organisation.
 <br/>

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">Keep team small to save money in the beginning while you learn what you need <a href="https://twitter.com/hashtag/50kSpringboard?src=hash">#50kSpringboard</a> <a href="https://t.co/8MGkluvChL">pic.twitter.com/8MGkluvChL</a></p>&mdash; Claire Kemp (@ClaireKmp) <a href="https://twitter.com/ClaireKmp/status/671292994583175168">November 30, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script></p>